ExamSoft Info for The Day of Exams

 During an Exam

-Exam answers will be printed using the spacing and font type and size requested by the professors.
-If students adjust the font for better viewing during the exam, this does not carry over on the printed version of the text.
+All exam answers will be printed using the same pre-set spacing, font type and size.
+Adjusting the font while taking an exam will not carry over to the printed version of the text.

-Your answers to each question will be printed on separate pages if you use the feature provided in which you type each answer in a separate question field.
+Your answers to each question will be printed on separate pages if you type each answer within a separate question field.
 That is, answer question 1, then click where indicated to begin question 2, and so on.
-You will be able to move back and forth between your answers at any time by simply clicking the arrows.
-The word processor does not show page breaks or page numbers, only the question number.
+You can move back and forth between your answers by simply clicking the arrows.

-There are character count and word count features which some professors may instruct you to use to determine the length of your answer.
-Character count appears at the bottom of the screen; if you do not notice the character count, adjust your screen so that it is visible as you type.
-To view word count, click on tools, highlight word count, then click on ok to close.
+There are character count and word count features which some professors may instruct you to use.
+Word count can be viewed in the top right-hand section of your exam file.
+Also, to view word count, click on tools, highlight word count, then click on ok to close.

-For laptop problems during an exam, such as a frozen screen, you should power down and restart the laptop.
+For laptop problems during an exam, such as a frozen screen, power down and restart the laptop.
 Immediately, when prompted, select Restart the exam.
 You will be returned to within 59 seconds of where you left off (log files & snapshots will give a detailed record of when the exam was powered down and when you re-entered the exam).
-If you are forced to Restart the exam for any reason, you must immediately return to the exam.
-During an exam a student should run SofTest continuously and there should be no gaps of unaccounted time on a student's exam log file.
-There is no need to alert the Registrar's Office of a Restart during the exam as this would be disruptive to the student and others nearby.
+If you are forced to Restart the exam for any reason, immediately return to the exam.
+During an exam SofTest should run continuously and there should be no gaps of unaccounted time on a student's exam log file.
+There is no need to alert the Office of Student Life of a Restart during the exam as this would be disruptive to the student and others nearby.

-If you experience an ExamSoft/SofTest program error, or any problem which is not completely resolved by powering down and restarting, you should immediately bring the laptop and all your personal belongings to the Registrar's Office, Room 303.
-If it is found that a student cannot continue typing the exam on the laptop, he or she will be instructed to hand write the exam.
+If you experience an ExamSoft/SofTest program error, or any problem which is not completely resolved by powering down and restarting, immediately bring the laptop, all exam materials and all your personal belongings to Room 210.
+If a student cannot continue typing the exam on the laptop, he or she will be instructed to hand write the remainder of the exam.
 Sufficient time will be estimated and allotted to account for the time lost in making the transition from laptop to hand writing.
-Every effort will be made to retrieve and print the exam from the student's computer (from the log files and snapshots).

-At any point, during this process, if you have any problem, question, comments or concerns about SofTest and whether it has functioned properly, contact the Office of the Registrar immediately so that log files and snaps can be reviewed to determine whether or not the software has experienced any problems.
+At any point, during this process, if you have any problem, question, comments or concerns about SofTest and whether it has functioned properly, contact the Office of Student Life immediately so that log files and snapshots can be reviewed.

 After the Exam

 DO NOT DELETE ExamSoft, SofTest or any exam related file before receiving final grades in all courses.
-All students must have access to their laptops for 48 hours after any exam, and be accessible by a current phone number, in case the Registrar's Office needs to contact them.
+All students must have access to their laptops for 48 hours after any exam, and be accessible by a current phone number, in case the Office of Student Life needs to contact them.